 The (main) mandolin that Chris Thile uses Lloyd Loar.
 It’s dated February 18, 1923. (see external links, interview).

 If you want to attend a concert or performance of Chris Thile, take a look at theMandolinTuner Calendar page for Chris Thile Performances.

 Here is an amazing performance of Las Abejas, a composition of the Paraguayan guitarist Augustin Barrios.
-Agustín Barrios composed Las Abejas in 1921, the same year he wrote another famous piece of music, La Catedral.
-Although it [...]
+Agustín Barrios composed Las Abejas in 1921, the same year he wrote another famous piece of music, La Catedral. [...]